disco-lang/disco/docs/tutorial/laziness.rst

 Laziness
 ********

-Coming soon!
+Disco takes a hybrid approach to laziness.

-* Numeric types are strict (to avoid bad behavior of e.g. lazy sum in Haskell)
+* To facilitate compositionality and allow for things such as infinite lists, structured types (lists, pairs, etc.) in disco are lazy.
-* Tuples, lists, etc. are lazy
+* To avoid surprising performance issues, numeric types in disco are strict.

-Infinite lists.
+Examples coming soon.